Frequently Asked Questions

 -

-I hand-embroider all my tapestries myself, using a punch needle on primitive linen cloth stretched over canvas bars.
+Punch needle embroidery.
+I hand-embroider all my tapestries myself on primitive linen cloth stretched over canvas bars.
 I finish the edges with a whip stitch; and I use wool, cotton, and silk yarn.

 Sometimes people don’t recognize my work as punch needle because the stitches look flat.
 I show the back of the work, and the tufted “front side” is hidden.